NiLingWu/BJDG-ESP32IOTHome/README.md

 ## Summary

+This database is a supplementary function to the graphical programming of the Internet of Things hut for Baijia Dagu Maker products.
 Support for the esp32-e motherboard's IIC communication LCD1602 screen, 6812RGBW lamp beads, rfid-rc522 RF module and classic Bluetooth communication.

 ## Blocks